forkaduck/duckydd/README.md

 ```

 If you use systemd then you can install the project with a service file like this:

 `sudo make install`

+## Known issues:
+If you get the message "No protocol specified" when starting the daemon as a service
+then you need to add the user root to the list of trusted users of the x server.
+This
+needs to be done on boot but after the x server starts as the local user.
+To do this issue the following command:

+`xhost local:root`

 ## Configuration:
 The config file should be located under /etc/duckydd/duckydd.conf.